ggodin1981/React_NET_Core_API_CRUD/README.md

-# Product Inventory Application using .NET Core 6 and React JS with CRUD Operations
+# Product Inventory Application using .NET Core 6 and React JS with CRUD Operations Full Stack Developer .Net Core

 Introduction
 In this article, we will create a product management web API with CRUD operations using .NET Core 6 and different forms with the help of React JS.